Oluwapelumi10/redcap-auto-deploy/README.md

-### 🧠 What I Learned from This Project
+🧠 What You Can Learn from This Project

-- Provisioning cloud infrastructure using Terraform
+- How to provision secure infrastructure on AWS using Terraform
-- Creating production-ready folder structure for DevOps projects
+- How to design production-style folder structures for DevOps projects
-- Automating server configuration with Ansible (Apache, MariaDB, REDCap)
+- Automating multi-server configuration with Ansible (Apache, MariaDB, REDCap)
-- Securely connecting to EC2 using SSH
+- SSH best practices for securely accessing cloud servers
-- Using CRON and Postfix for scheduled jobs and simulated email
+- Using CRON and Postfix for task scheduling and email simulation
-- Writing modular Ansible roles and templates
+- Writing modular, reusable Ansible roles and templates
-- Debugging PHP, permissions, and DB connection issues
+- Troubleshooting common issues with PHP, permissions, and database access
-- Documenting and version-controlling projects with Git and GitHub
+- Structuring and documenting real-world DevOps projects using Git and GitHub